Te Moana-a-Toi

 Te Ara Wāhine builds on the significant groundwork laid by FC Tauranga Moana in developing talent pathways for girls and women.

-As 2026 is a transition year, teams will compete under the name FCTM – Te Ara Wāhine, while the new entity is formally established.
+As 2026 is a transition year, teams will compete under the name FCTM – Te Ara Wāhine, while the new collective is formally established.
 FC Tauranga Moana and Te Ara Wāhine will work closely throughout 2026 to streamline player and team registration processes.

 Stream 2 centres on connection and development at a formative age.
 This includes additional, hub-based training opportunities for girls aged 8–13, bringing players together from multiple clubs to build skills, confidence, and belonging.